MOBSkuchen/netdog/README.md

 Netpup can do all of that and more!

 ## Getting started
+- Install netpup using cargo: ``cargo install netpup``

-If you're on windows you can download Netpup from the releases page.
+- Or if you're on windows you can download Netpup from the releases page on the github page.

-Or (for other platforms), you can build it from source.
+- Or (for other platforms), you can build it from source.

 After installing, create your config toml file: